 When hair is exposed to things like the sun, wind, pollutants, heat, and chemicals, the proteins can break down.
-If your hair is chemically treated with color, relaxers, or straighteners or if you use heated styling tools, your hair is more susceptible to damage.
+If your hair is chemically treated with color, relaxers, or straighteners, or if you use heated styling tools, your hair is more susceptible to damage.
 This damage causes hair to lose elasticity and become dry and brittle.
 Over time, this may cause breakage.

-It's also very important to make sure you're using the right treatment for your needs and to follow the instructions carefully.
+You should always follow up protein treatments with moisturizing conditioners, preferably a deep conditioning treatment.
+It's also very important to ensure you're using the right treatment for your needs and following the instructions carefully.
 You don't want to use an intense product if you're only trying to maintain your color-treated tresses.
 As long as you stick to a treatment that's a good fit for your particular needs, you should be able to keep your mane healthy and strong.

 Light Protein Treatments

 For routine care, look for reconstructing treatments that contain protein.
 Many include some form of the word "keratin."
 These are helpful for relaxed and color-treated hair or any hair that has not reached the point of breakage but could use a boost.